LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Experiments

-In this section, we analyze the effect of multiple verify-update iterations on ASQA and QAMPARI.
+We observe the performance changes during verify-update iterations on ASQA and QAMPARI.
 Specifically, we plot the performance curve and each example's average document candidate quantity over different maximum iterations in Figure~\ref{fig:overall_performance_max_iteration}.
-We see that the performance of LLatrieval gets improved with increasing max iterations, which shows the effectiveness of multiple retrieval updates in our method.
-Meanwhile, we observe that although the average document candidates slightly increase with the max iteration, our method can outperform RankGPT with fewer average document candidates, which shows the efficiency of our method that it can dynamically stop when the retrieved documents are enough for answering the question.
+We see that the performance of LLatrieval gets improved with increasing max iterations, which shows that the document quality can be gradually improved during the multiple verify-update iterations.
+Meanwhile, we observe that although the average document candidates slightly increase with increasing max iterations, our method can outperform RankGPT with fewer average document candidates, which shows LLatrieval's efficiency that it can dynamically finish when the retrieved documents can sufficiently support answering the question.

 \paragraph{The Comparison with Gold Feedback}